dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcefeedback.md

 ## beep

-Trigger a beep when the methoded is called.
+Trigger a beep when the method is called.

 ```java
 static void beep(Context context)